Loniten (Minoxidil)

 Dosage Instructions

-The usual adult dosage range of Loniten is between 5 mg and 40 mg per day.
-The maximum recommended dosage is 100 mg per day.
-Your doctor will adjust the dose to suit your individual needs.
-Dosage adjustments are usually made at intervals of 3 days or longer.
+The usual dosage for adults ranges from 5 mg to 40 mg per day, with a maximum of 100 mg per day.
+Your doctor will tailor the dosage to your needs.

 What If You Miss a Dose?